Local terms for the categorical trace: Sheaves on Artin stacks

-(b) As in \cite[Appendix C]{main} to every Artin stack $X$ one associates a $\qlbar$-linear stable $\infty$-category $\Shv(X)$ of ind-constructible $\qlbar$-sheaves.
-This category is compactly generated, thus dualizable, and we denote the subcategory of compact objects by $\Shv(X)^c$.
+(a) As in \cite[Appendix~F]{main} to every Artin stack $X$ one associates a $\qlbar$-linear stable $\infty$-category $\Shv(X)$ of ind-constructible $\qlbar$-sheaves.
+This category is compactly generated, thus dualizable, and we denote by $\Shv(X)^c\subseteq\Shv(X)^{\constr}\subseteq\Shv(X)$ the full subcategories of compact objects and of constructible sheaves, respectively.